All businesses need insurance, but how much and what type depends

 having employees must carry worker's compensation insurance, which is administered by the

 Industrial Commission.
-Worker's compensation insurance is no-fault
+Worker's comp insurance is no-fault

 insurance that covers lost wages and provides medical